GioDho/Notebook_guides_Federico/README.md

 Extra config: cuts on theta of muons, window in z for the scintillator

 Extra: calculate_match_score: attempt to match PMT with camera

+## MuonAnalyzer
+This takes the long tracks and does the slicing separating the subclusters as the intensity on the long projection goes below a defined threshold.

+Input: instance of HighLevelSelector/TrackAnalyzer, step= how large is the micro slicing, min_light: threshold to split subclusters

+Output: List of dictionaries with the keys defining the start, end, integral etc of each subcluster (the values of this dictionary are lists!)